 Maxeradika – Street of Knives

-Maxeradika, also known as the Street of Knives, is on Sifaka Street in the Splantzia District.
+Maxeradika, also known as the Street of Knives, is on the popular Chania Crete shopping street of Sifaka Street in the Splantzia District.
 In the past, it was the knife maker’s neighbourhood, a picturesque place where many shops and workshops of traditional Cretan knives were located during the Turkish time.

 The traditional Cretan knife is an integral part of the traditional Cretan male costume.
 Cretan men would carry two knives on their waist: they used one for their food and the other was to defend himself.
 The knives have handles made from horn or wood, and the blades were engraved with Cretan poems or songs.